betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

    * General issues in productivity and sustainability that overlap with common challenges faced in the HPC/CSE software community.
    * General tools for productivity and sustainability that can be widely used by HPC/CSE developers.
    * Characterization of challenges and solutions that may be particularly valuable to the HPC/CSE community.
+   * Likely to impact or inform HPC/CSE software devlopment process or planning.

 1. **Highlight Connections to HPC/CSE**
    * How the topic intersects with themes that are of particular interest to HPC/CSE, for example MPI, Fortran, C++, architectures, modeling and simulation.